igormironchik/md-pdf/README.md

  library `JKQtPlotter` to render LaTeX Math, and not everything is implemented there.
 But most common math things are done.

- * I don't support Chinese, as they don't use spaces.
-I don't know theirs rules, to adapt algorithms.
+ * I don't support right-to-left languages and languages that don't separate words with spaces.
+I don't know theirs rules to adapt algorithms[^1].

- * I don't support right-to-left languages.
-I don't know theirs rules too[^1].

 [^1]: If you are one from these groups of people - you are welcome to make PRs to adapt this application to your language.